Steve "Snapper" Jones

-Stephen Howard "Snapper" Jones (October 17, 1942 – November 25, 2017) was an American basketball player in the American Basketball Association (ABA) and National Basketball Association (NBA), and later a television analyst.
+Stephen Howard "Snapper" Jones Sr. (October 17, 1942 – November 25, 2017) was an American basketball player in the American Basketball Association (ABA) and National Basketball Association (NBA), and later a television analyst.
 He was a three-time ABA All-Star.
 Jones' brother Nick also played in the ABA and NBA.
 During his time in the ABA, Jones picked up the moniker "Snapper" but he never revealed how it came to be.

 Biography

 Basketball career

 Jones was born in Alexandria, Louisiana, but grew up in Portland, Oregon, where he led Franklin High School to the state basketball championship in 1959.
 He went on to a standout career at the University of Oregon, pacing the Ducks in scoring during the 1963–64 season.

 Jones earned ABA All-Star honors three times during eight ABA seasons, averaging 16.0 points while scoring over 10,000 points in 640 games.
 Jones played for the Oakland Oaks (1967–68), New Orleans Buccaneers/Memphis Pros (1968–1971), Dallas Chaparrals (1971–1973), Carolina Cougars (1973–1974), Denver Rockets (1974) and Spirits of St. Louis (1974–1975).
 Jones was a three time ABA All Star, shot 34% from three-point range and never in his career had a technical foul called against him.

 Jones then jumped leagues and finished his professional playing career in the NBA out with the Portland Trail Blazers in 1975–76.